ltangvald/mysql/support-files/MacOSX/ReadMe.txt

    control your MySQL server instance using the preference pane.
    To use the preference pane, open the System Preferences... from the Apple menu.
-Select the MySQL preference pane by clicking the MySQL logo within the Other section of the preference panes list.
+Select the MySQL preference pane by clicking the MySQL logo within the bottom section of the preference panes list.

-   Figure 2.48 MySQL Preference Pane: Location
+   Figure 2.50 MySQL Preference Pane: Location
    MySQL Preference Pane: Location

    The MySQL Preference Pane shows the current status of the